Uncover the Journey of Dr. Thomas H. Mills

 Became an “Exhorter” with the Church of God, Cleveland, TN – 4/82

-Promoted to “Ordained Minister” 7/85
+Promoted to Licensed or “Ordained Minister” 7/85

-Promoted to “Ordained Bishop” 5/92
+Promoted to Ordained Minister or “Ordained Bishop” 5/92

 From 1982 – 1998 served in various capacities as a bi-vocational pastor while in the military including local churches and “Servicemen’s Centers” in Europe.
+Served as “Assistant / Associate Pastor” in VA, AK, NY, and TN while stateside.
+Also served as Interim Servicemen’s Center and Pentecostal Fellowship Director in Iceland and Germany.

 Hired by Department of Veterans Affairs as a CPE Resident 9/03 at James Quillen VA Medical Center in Johnson City, TN – Completed 16 units of Clinical Pastoral Education or about 6500 hours of supervised clinical training over a four year period.
 His primary focus was mental health and PTSD.